 The Lincoln Way Inn is one of those properties you can’t drive past without slowing down to admire.
 The restoration of this 1912 home is stunning inside and out.
 The Inn found new life when Lisa and John Ayres of Chicago bought the property with plans to turn the 104-year-old property into a luxury bed and breakfast.
 The renovation of the three-story, 7,200-square-foot house took about a year and a half to complete.
-All contractors on the project were local, all the paint came from the Sherwin Williams store in Dixon and the Inn ended up being featured as the cover story on the national Sherwin Williams industry magazine, Professional Painting Contractor.
+All contractors on the project were local.
+The paint came from the Sherwin Williams store in Dixon.
+Happily, the Inn ended up being featured as the cover story on the national Sherwin Williams industry magazine, Professional Painting Contractor.

 Lisa and her husband bought a 110-acre property that didn’t have an address and came out every weekend for four years.
 Lisa, who has a background in non-profit work and is passionate about preservation, had driven past the home hundreds of times and it had been for sale the entire time.
 One day while driving past the property she had an epiphany and knew what she was meant to do.
 She called the realtor, walked through the house and could see a future for this property – serving farm to table breakfasts, hosting weddings, yoga retreats, and helping people unplug from a busy life.

-I was greeted by Jodi, one of the Innkeepers, who was eager to welcome me, show me the grounds and tell me about the history of Lincoln Way Inn.
-She checked me in and, to my surprise, told me a garage space comes with each room!
+I was eagerly welcomed by Jodi, one of the Innkeepers.
+She showed me the grounds and told me the history of Lincoln Way Inn.
+Jodi checked me in and, to my surprise, told me a garage space comes with each room.
 After handing me a garage door opener I was given a full tour of the three-story house.
-It was an unusually quiet night and since I was the first guest to arrive, she let me see each of the five rooms.
-Each is locally themed and has its own unique design and décor all hand selected by Lisa.
+It was an unusually quiet night.
+Since I was the first guest to arrive, she let me see each of the five rooms.
+Each is locally themed and has its own unique design and décor--all hand selected by Lisa.
 If Lisa ever gives up being an Innkeeper, she could easily go into interior decorating.
 Her hand-selected items from the bedframes and rugs to the most amazing pillows you will EVER lay your head on, are incredible.
 Entering each room was like entering a high-end interior design showroom or a Pinterest board come to life.

 Disconnect from the day-to-day